J. Kiffin Penry Epilepsy MiniFellow Network

 FAQsSupported ByEpilepsy LinksContact Us

-RESIDENTS PROGRAM IN EPILEPSY
+RESIDENTS EPILEPSY PROGRAM

 AN INTENSIVE, REWARDING COURSE OF STUDY

-The Residents Program in Epilepsy is a unique course for 2nd-year neurology or pediatric neurology residents in the diagnosis, treatment and clinical management of epilepsy.
+The Residents Epilepsy Program is a unique course for 2nd-year neurology or pediatric neurology residents in the diagnosis, treatment and clinical management of epilepsy.
 In three intensive days, residents are given a preview of the field of epilepsy through lectures on the fundamental principles of diagnosis and management, scientific advances and pertinent clinical applications.

 Residents attend and give case presentations and advance their knowledge of epilepsy through audiovisual conferences, lecture sessions and peer group discussions.
 There is a case study requirement.
-Program faculty include noted guest lecturers from various institutions around the country as well as faculty and staff of the Comprehensive Epilepsy Center of Wake Forest University Medical Center.
+Program faculty include noted guest lecturers from various institutions around the country as well as faculty and staff of the Comprehensive Epilepsy Center of the Wake Forest Medical Center.

 SELECTION CRITERIA